arnau/seachess/corpus/notes/bulletin_report_2023.md

 | 124  | 1     | 0.33%      |

-These are the top 10 domains from resources published in the bulletin:
+These are the top 10 domains from items published in the bulletin:

 | domain            | 2023 | 2022 | 2021 | 2020 |
 | ----------------- | ---: | ---: | ---: | ---: |